Why Registered Massage Therapy for Your Health and Well-Being?

 What Can I Expect on My First Visit?

-During your initial visit, you will be asked to fill out a confidential case history form and your BC RMT will interview you to find out more about your symptoms.
+During your initial visit, we will go over your intake form that you filled out online and your RMT will interview you to find out more about your symptoms.
 The registered massage therapist may also perform some range of motion and other tests to pinpoint your problem.
-Once completed, your BC RMT will discuss with you his/her findings as well as a treatment plan for registered massage therapy or sports massage therapy.
+Once completed, your RMT will discuss with you their findings as well as a treatment plan for registered massage therapy or sports massage therapy.
 Once you consent to the treatment plan, the RMT will leave the room so you may disrobe and lay down on the massage table between a set of sheets.
 Treatment is often most effective if techniques are applied to bare skin.
 You will be draped with a sheet at all times and only the area being directly treated will be uncovered.
 It is ALWAYS your right to leave on as much clothing as makes you comfortable.
 After the treatment, the registered massage therapist may reassess you to evaluate the treatment provided and to note improvement.
 They may also discuss with you stretching and strengthening exercises for you to perform at home as well as using ice and/or heat and possible changes in routine that aggravate your injury.